EndPointCorp/end-point-blog/2023/03/pgTap_for_testing_database.md

 #### Conclusion:
-pgTap database unit tests provide numerous benefits, including ensuring code quality and simplifying the testing process.
-This guide should serve as a starting point for setting up pgTap, and we encourage you to explore the [pgTap documentation](https://pgtap.org/documentation.html#usingpgtap) and [Josh Tolley's blog post on Using pgTAP to automate database testing](https://www.endpointdev.com/blog/2022/03/using-pgtap-automate-database-testing/) for more in-depth information on writing and running tests with pgTap.
-By integrating pgTap in projects like EpiTrax, it's possible to improve overall database performance, stability, and security.
+pgTAP database unit tests provide numerous benefits, including ensuring code quality and simplifying the testing process.
+This guide should serve as a starting point for setting up pgTAP, and we encourage you to explore the [pgTap documentation](https://pgtap.org/documentation.html#usingpgtap) and [Josh Tolley's blog post on Using pgTAP to automate database testing](https://www.endpointdev.com/blog/2022/03/using-pgtap-automate-database-testing/) for more in-depth information on writing and running tests with pgTAP.
+By integrating pgTAP in projects like EpiTrax, it's possible to improve overall database performance, stability, and security.